 Theme 6: Transition to a Circular Economy to avoid waste Action Timeframe Cost Budget Source Delivery complexity Responsible Deliverable 6.1 Review and update Bayside's Recycling and Waste Management Strategy to reflect the transition to the 'circular economy'.
-Ongoing Low (cumulative) Existing operational budget Low Recycling & Waste Management Deliverable: Development of a 'Circular Economy Transition Plan' by December 2020.
+Ongoing Low (cumulative) Existing operational budget Low Recycling & Waste Management Deliverables: - Development of a 'Circular Economy Transition Plan' Comply with the new obligations and reporting requirements under the Circular Economy Act 2021.
 Outcome: Bayside's Recycling and Waste Management Strategy reflects the transition to the 'circular economy'.
 6.2 Develop and deliver a campaign in partnership with local businesses and community groups to reduce waste to landfill, recognising leaders in the community.
-June 2022 Low Existing operational budget/ New initiative Low Recycling & Waste Management Deliverables: - A project to reduce single-use plastics with local organisations, businesses and community groups is delivered, by June 2022 A project to support organics recycling with local organisations, businesses and community groups is delivered, by June 2022 Investigate the opportunity to create a 'Leading waste management' category as part of the Bayside Business Excellence awards, by June 2022.
+June 2025 Low Existing operational budget/ New initiative Low Recycling & Waste Management Deliverables: - A project to reduce single-use plastics with local organisations, businesses and community groups is delivered building on the campaign developed by Victorian Government's Single Use Plastic (SUP) ban schedules for 2023. - A project to support organics recycling with local organisations, businesses and community groups is delivered, annually. - Investigate the opportunity to create a 'Leading waste management' category as part of the Bayside Business Excellence awards.
 Outcome: Local businesses and community groups are reducing waste to landfill.
 6.3 Engage and support the community with practical strategies and actions to avoid waste, through education and incentives.
-Ongoing Low (cumulative) Existing operational budget/ New initiative Medium Recycling & Waste Management Deliverables: - Build on existing activities to develop and deliver a community education program by June 2021 Expand the 'GreenMoney' behaviour change program for the community by December 2020.
+Ongoing Low (cumulative) Existing operational budget/ New initiative Medium Recycling & Waste Management Deliverables: - Continue to deliver a community education program on actions to avoid waste. - Continue to use the 'GreenMoney' behaviour change program to provide education and incentives for actions to avoid waste.
 Outcome: The Bayside community are knowledgeable about waste avoidance, what they can do to reduce consumption, increase reuse, and increase recycling.
-6.4 Advocacy relating to the Circular E conomy will be e delivered und ler Action 1.11